salman-shaikh-19/My-Finance-Tracker/daily_task.md

 # 15 oct
 - add export data using excel and csv in all modules.
 - change ui of chart toolbar rendering in all modules.
+- apply tooltip on needed place in app(daisyui tooltip)